akul-sethi/hex-reversi/README.txt

         Any of the strategies we created can be combined in any order, and given to a player.
 The player will then turn the FallibleStrategy given to it into an InfallibleStrategy.
-        The InfallibleStrategy, also, if it can't find a single possible move, will throw an IllegalStateException, which we intend the
+        The InfallibleStrategy, also, if it can't find a single possible move, will throw an IllegalStateException, which we intend the constructor to interpret, and call pass() on the model.